Almost-valuative invariants of connected split matroids: The cd-index: Applications and future directions

-We speculate that one can approach this problem by modifying the techniques presented here.
-The recursive nature of the $cd$-index makes it particularly well-suited for such ``cut-and-paste'' arguments.
+We generalize to the \texttt{cd}-index setting questions posed by Ferroni and Schr\"oter in \cite[Section~3]{fs25}.
+The independence polytope $\scrP_{\text{ind}}(\mathrm{M})$, is defined as the convex hull of the indicator vectors of all independent sets of $M$.
+Note that $\mathcal{P}(\mathrm{M})$ appears as a facet of $\mathcal{P}_{\text{ind}}(\mathrm{M})$, so a natural challenge is to extend our enumerative results to this larger class of polytopes. \begin{problem} Find a formula for the \texttt{cd}-index of the independence polytope for (connected) split matroids. \end{problem} We believe that a first step would be to establish whether the cuts of $\scrP(M)$ can be extended to define $\scrP_{ind}(M)$.
+If successful, then the next step is studying whether the geometry of Section~\ref{sec:TheGeometryOfSplitConnectedMatroids} still holds.

 On the other hand, it is natural to ask whether these formulas can be generalized to arbitrary matroids.
-While split matroids are a broad class, they are structurally simpler than general matroids.
-Nonetheless, we pose the following question.
+We pose the following question, which mirrors similar inquiries into the $f$-vectors of arbitrary matroid polytopes.

-\begin{question} Can the approach of splitting polytopes be used to obtain a computable formula for the $cd$-index of an arbitrary matroid polytope?
-Independent of the details of the computation, what is the precise matroidal data needed to recover the \texttt{cd}-index? \end{question}
+\begin{question} Can the approach of splitting polytopes be used to obtain a computable formula for the \texttt{cd}-index of an arbitrary matroid polytope?
+Independently of the details of the computation, what is the precise matroidal data needed to recover the \texttt{cd}-index? \end{question}

 All matroid polytopes are cut out of the hypersimplex (or the unit cube) by compatible split hyperplanes.
-Since the behavior of the $cd$-index under hyperplane splits is well-understood (see e.g., \cite{kim10}), it seems reasonable to attempt to generalize these techniques to other classes of $0/1$-polytopes.
+Since the behavior of the \texttt{cd}-index under hyperplane splits is well-understood (see e.g., \cite{kim10}), it seems reasonable to attempt to generalize these techniques to other classes of $0/1$-polytopes.

 \begin{problem} Describe the \texttt{cd}-index of $0/1$-polytopes in terms of their supporting split hyperplanes. \end{problem}